EdamHakim/EcoCanner/README.md

 ## 🔓 Accessing the Code
 To request access to the source code of EcoCanner, please contact me via LinkedIn.
 I’d be happy to discuss the project and share the code upon request.

-## 🤝 Acknowledgments
-A huge thank you to my amazing team for their dedication and collaboration in making EcoCanner a success!